NotyIm/midara/README.md

-When receiving a web hook, Midara gather information about the commit (repo, owner, user, commit, branch, pr...), create a workspace, checkout your code into that workspace, source your build script with `source .midara`.
+When receiving a web hook, Midara gather information about the commit (repo, owner, user, commit, branch, pr...), create a workspace, checkout your code into that workspace, run a docker container, source your build script with `source .midara`. and invoke `main` function.

 # Shell structure:

-You have to export a variable name `DOCKER_IMAGE`.
+Create a file call `.midara` with a `main` function.
+Your code is in `/workspace`.

 # Build process

-The build is kicked off by in
+The build is kicked off by run a docker container.
+Then

 ## Installation